sasrar/Conference-Org-App/README.md

 1. Update the value of `application` in `app.yaml` to the app ID you have registered in the App Engine admin console and would like to use to host your instance of this sample.
-1. Update the values at the top of `settings.py` to reflect the respective client IDs you have registered in the [Developer Console][4].
+2. Update the values at the top of `settings.py` to reflect the respective client IDs you have registered in the [Developer Console][4].
-1. Update the value of CLIENT_ID in `static/js/app.js` to the Web client ID
+3. Update the value of CLIENT_ID in `static/js/app.js` to the Web client ID
-1. (Optional) Mark the configuration files as unchanged as follows:
+4. (Optional) Mark the configuration files as unchanged as follows:
    `$ git update-index --assume-unchanged app.yaml settings.py static/js/app.js`
-1. Run the app with the devserver using `dev_appserver.py DIR`, and ensure it's running by visiting your local server's address (by default [localhost:8080][5].)
+5. Run the app with the devserver using `dev_appserver.py DIR`, and ensure it's running by visiting your local server's address (by default [localhost:8080][5].)
-1. (Optional) Generate your client library(ies) with [the endpoints tool][6].
+6. (Optional) Generate your client library(ies) with [the endpoints tool][6].
-1. Deploy your application.
+7. Deploy your application.
+8. Go to API explorer site on local by typing "_ah/api/explorer" to end of local url (do the same on deployed site)
+9. Exectue the different api methods in the API explorer (do the same on deploted site)

 [1]: https://developers.google.com/appengine
 [2]: http://python.org